Milken Family Foundation

 He has served as chairman of the Hispanic Federation of New York; vice chairman of the Albert Oliver Program; co-chairman of De La Salle Academy; chairman of Hispanics in Philanthropy; trustee of the Inner City Scholarship Fund of the Archdiocese of New York; trustee of Lexington School for the Deaf; and a Governor-appointed member of the Jackie Robinson Commission.
 In 2005, he was the recipient of Reclaiming Youth International's prestigious Circle of Courage Award for a lifetime of work dedicated to youth.

-As director of the Milken Scholars Program, Mr. Milken provides guidance to the Scholars with respect to their academic and career goals, and oversees the selection and interview process for new Scholars as well as the planning of program events and activities.
+As director emeritus of the Milken Scholars Program, Mr. Milken provides guidance to the Scholars with respect to their academic and career goals.

 Jeremiah Davis has held several roles with the Milken Scholars Program since joining in 2007, and now serves as the Associate Director.
 He helps to develop program content and manage the program cycle, particularly in the areas of individual Scholar assistance, campus visits, the Milken Scholars Alumni Association, the program website, and the Annual Milken Scholars Summit.
 Jeremiah received a bachelor's degree in anthropology from University of California at Los Angeles, and had worked in Banking, Real Estate, and Transportation Logistics prior to joining the Program.
 In college, Jeremiah wrote, produced, and co-hosted a morning radio show.
 He is an avid reader and counts writing, design, and camping among his interests.